-The ABC-CLIO Supreme Court Handbooks series, published in the last five years, surveys Supreme Court decisions and Justices in a historical context.
+The ABC-CLIO Supreme Court Handbooks series, published beginning 2000, surveys Supreme Court decisions and Justices in a historical context.
 Titles are structured, "The ______ Court: Justices, Rulings, and Legacy" (Jay and Ellsworth, Chase, Taney, Waite, Fuller, White, Hughes, Taft, Stone, Vinson, Warren, Burger, and Rehnquist are currently available) (KF8742; check catalog for complete call number; some e-books also available).

 A People's History of the Supreme Court (Peter H. Irons) (KF8742 .I76 2006).
 This book provides a history of the Supreme Court by grounding important constitutional cases in their social and political context.

 "History of the Court" in The Oxford Companion to the Supreme Court of the United States (Kermit L. Hall ed., 2d ed.
 2005) (Ref KF8742.A35 O93 2005).

 The Illustrated History of the Supreme Court of the United States (Robert Shnayerson, 1986) (KF8742 .S52 1986).